lacanoid/datalink/docs/primer.md

 Full referential integrity provides base for tighter coupling of files and SQL environment.
 It can optionally prevent files from being changed, renamed or deleted, even by root.
-It works only with file datalinks with URL scheme `file`.
+It works only with local files with datalinks with URL scheme `file`.

 To enable full referential integrity set integrity to `ALL` for this column.